bermarte/encapsulation-list-prototype/README.md

 # Encapsulation-list-prototype

 The Encapsulation-list-prototype is the last group project of the Encapsulation module.
+We will make a simple TODO app to practice Object Oriented JavaScript.

 Group 5 is: